-Anyone caught by police not wearing a face mask in public can be subject to a fixed penalty fine of TTD$1,000 for the first offence, TTD$2,000 for the second offence and TTD$3,000 for the third offence.
+Anyone caught by police not wearing a face mask in public can be subject to a fixed penalty fine of TTD$1,000 for the first offense, TTD$2,000 for the second offense, and TTD$3,000 for the third offense.

-Failure to pay the fixed penalty may result, on summary conviction, to a fine of TTD$5,000 and a term of imprisonment of three days.
+Failure to pay the fixed penalty may result, on summary conviction, in a fine of TTD$5,000 and a term of imprisonment of three days.

 Frequently Asked Questions